uol-library/rdl-handbook/pages/repository-guide/deposit-with-leeds.md

 * If someone reads my paper or dissertation what data would they need to have available in order to be able to  validate my findings or conclusions?
 * Is any of the data I have collected of intrinsic value - perhaps because of the uniqueness of a situation or event, the scarcity of the sample tested or the very high cost associated with the data collection?

-If your data goes through a complex processing chain answering these questions will also help you to decide which data stages will be of most value and reuse potential.
+If your data goes through a complex processing chain, answering these questions will also help you to decide which data stages will be of most value and reuse potential.
 You may even discover someone wants to collaborate with you because of the data.

+If you are uncertain whether your data is suitable for sharing, or whether the data is more suitable for the open repository or RADAR, please contact the Research Data Leeds team for advice <researchdataleeds@leeds.ac.uk>

 ## Deposit timeline